FrenkelS/keensource456tandy/README.md

 If the graphics are corrupted, you probably need to run `ADJMEM -16` before running this game.
 It needs 32k of video memory.

+Pressing Backspace disables the score box.
+This speeds up the game.

 If you can create executables that are byte for byte 100% identical to the Keen 4 v1.4 EGA and CGA executables with K1n9_Duk3's reconstructed Commander Keen 4-6 source code, you can probably also compile this code.